aspose-words/Aspose.Words-API-References/english/net/aspose.words/pagesetup/firstpagetray/_index.md

 title: PageSetup.FirstPageTray
 linktitle: FirstPageTray
 second_title: Aspose.Words for .NET API Reference
-description: PageSetup property.
+description: PageSetup FirstPageTray property.
 Gets or sets the paper tray bin to use for the first page of a section.
 The value is implementation printer specific in C#.
 type: docs
 weight: 130
 url: /net/aspose.words/pagesetup/firstpagetray/